rhadp/rhadp/README.md

-# Red Hat Automotive Development Platform
+# Red Hat Automotive Suite

-This repository provides Infrastructure as Code (IaC) for deploying the complete [Red Hat Automotive Development Platform](https://github.com/rhadp/rhadp) (RHADP) — a comprehensive, cloud-native development environment specifically designed for automotive software development.
+This repository provides Infrastructure as Code (IaC) for deploying the complete [Red Hat Automotive Suite](https://github.com/rhadp/rhadp) (RHAS) — a comprehensive, cloud-native development environment specifically designed for automotive software development.

 The platform automatically provisions OpenShift clusters across major cloud providers (AWS, Azure, or GCP) with hybrid ARM/x86 architecture support, and pre-configures an integrated suite of development tools to streamline the creation of automotive applications and the Red Hat In-Vehicle Operating System (RHIVOS).